Mary Edna Hill Gray Dow: Personal life

-George Frederick Gray was born at Dover.
+Dow's first husband, George Frederick Gray, was born at Dover.
 He was survived by his widow and three children: George, an illustrator, with a studio in Boston; and Ruth and Charles, twins.
-Mr Gray was prominent in politics in Strafford County, New Hampshire and was once a member of the Massachusetts State Senate.
+Mr. Gray was prominent in politics in Strafford County, New Hampshire, and was once a member of the Massachusetts State Senate.
 He was widely known also in journalism and as editor of the Dover Gazette and as contributor to the Herald, was one of the pioneer and progressive newspaper men of the area.

-Henry Dow was born at Dover, on the site of the old Strafford bank, and always made his home in his native place, where he died in 1889, at the age of 89 years.
+Dow's second husband, Henry Dow was also born at Dover, on the site of the old Strafford bank.
+He always made his home in his native place, where he died in 1889, at the age of 89 years.
 After his studies at Harvard College, he subsequently was engaged in the study of medicine but when the time came for him to begin the practice of his profession, he discovered that his interests lay in a different direction.
 Therefore, he became a farmer and for many years, interested himself in the cultivation and improvement of his land lying in the vicinity of Bellamy, Strafford County.
-He was never an active politician but gave his continued support to the Republican party.
+He was never an active politician but gave his continued support to the Republican Party.

-She died at Dover, at the age of 66 on August 24, 1914.
+Dow died at Dover at the age of 66 on August 24, 1914.